Preventing crime, protecting the public and helping those in need

 Hatred is a strong term that goes beyond simply causing offence or hostility.
 Hate crime is any criminal offence committed against a person or property that is motivated by an offender's hatred of someone because of their:

-Any incident, which constitutes a criminal offence, which is perceived by the victim or any other person as being motivated by prejudice or hate.
+Any non-crime incident, which is perceived by the victim or any other person to be motivated by a hostility or prejudice based on a person’s actual or perceived race, religion, sexual orientation, disability or whether they are transgender.

 All hate crimes are hate incidents.
 However some hate incidents, such as inappropriate name calling in a non-confrontational situation, may not constitute a criminal offence and therefore will not be recorded as a hate crime.